-- 3.1.3 If and when NGET determines that an Outage Proposal is not viable, NGET shall discuss the alternatives with the relevant TO(s). - 3.1.4 In week 6 each year the Outage Plan for Year 2 shall become the Provisional Outage Plan for Year 1 and each Outage Plan beyond Year 2 to Year 6 will similarly be rolled forward and a new Year 6 Plan will be started.
+3.1.5 If and when The Company determines that an Outage Proposal is not viable, The Company shall discuss the alternatives with the relevant TO(s).
+This process should follow that detailed in STCP 16-1, Section 4.4

+3.1.6 In week 6 each year the Initial Outage Plan for Year 3 shall become the Provisional Outage Plan for Year 2 and each Outage Plan beyond Year 3 to 6 (and beyond) will similarly be rolled forward.

-3.2 Outage Plan Build at Year Ahead (Year 1)
+3.2 Outage Plan Build at Year 1 & 2